10 June 2016

 Arthur Basset and his wife Eleanor had a son, Robert Basset.

 Robert was therefore a great-grandson of Edward IV’s baseborn son Arthur on his paternal grandmother’s side, and a great-grandson of Arthur’s second wife Honor on his paternal grandfather’s side.

 Clear as mud?
-Pedigrees resembled pretzels in these days of early death and serial marriage.
+Pedigrees resembled pretzels in those days of early death and serial marriage.

 Here’s where the fun really begins.
-When Queen Elizabeth died in 1603 without an (acknowledged) heir, Robert Basset believed that his diluted drop of bastard Plantagenet blood was enough to qualify him for the throne, over the legitimate descendant of Henry VII and his wife Elizabeth (Plantagenet) of York, Edward’s legitimate daughter and Arthur’s half-sister.
+When Queen Elizabeth Tudor died in 1603 without an acknowledged heir, Robert Basset believed that his diluted drop of bastard Plantagenet blood was enough to qualify him for the throne, over the legitimate descendant of Henry VII and his wife Elizabeth (Plantagenet) of York, Edward’s legitimate daughter and Arthur’s half-sister.
 This descendant was King James VI of Scotland.

 Robert Basset was delusional.

 Nicholas Hill, our man from Merchant-Taylors’ and my ex-factotum, supported Basset in his addled fantasy.
 In the yellow highlighted text above you can see that Basset was another example of Hill’s favourite sort of mark: a rich man with liberal spending habits.
 Of course Hill was going to play along with the whim of his meal ticket.

 When the the Lame Plot failed, Basset found it wise to flee to France, and Hill to Rotterdam.
 Basset was hit with fines that cost him most of what was left of his inheritance, before he was eventually allowed to return to England.
 Nicholas Hill remained an exile until he took his own life in about 1610.

 - Lessons to be learned: